Food becomes art. Art becomes conversation.

 ABOUT CHEF MEG

 ARTISTRY: Each course is approached as art—both cuisine and clay.
-Michelin-level cooking meets hand-formed vessels: divot plates for pickled fruits, wide bowls for risotto, sculpted forms for desserts.
-Each ceramic piece adds its own weight, color, texture, and curve—subtly shaping the experience beyond the palate.
+Elevated, technique-driven cooking meets hand-formed vessels: divot plates for pickled fruits, wide bowls for risotto, sculpted forms for desserts.
+Every ceramic piece brings its own weight, color, texture, and curve, subtly shaping the experience beyond the palate.
 The result is quietly theatrical: precise cooking, sculptural presentation, and mountain views that shift with the light.

 HUMAN CONNECTION: With only six seats, conversation deepens, distractions fall away, and food becomes a shared language.
-Presence exists to cultivate belonging—not just among guests, but within the broader circle we create.
-Two seats at every other dinner are gifted - inviting new voices and stories, ensuring that connection extends beyond means or circumstance.
-Guests leave not only nourished, but also more connected—to themselves, to one another and to their community.
+Presence exists to cultivate belonging—not just among guests, but within the broader circle we create and the new friends we meet.
+At every other dinner, two seats are gifted, inviting new voices and stories and ensuring that connection extends beyond means or circumstance.
+Guests leave not only nourished, but also more connected—to themselves, to one another, and to their community